Thrift Curriculum

 We encourage the development of curriculum in a variety of disciplines and across the grades that support the Standard Aligned System of Pennsylvania.

-New lesson plan
+Get a lesson plan here

 A high school level lesson - “Thrift and Community Development” - was created by Philadelphia high school teacher Bernadette McHenry.
 This lesson relates the historic thrift movement to modern America, especially with respect to poverty and its attendant social problems.
 It was published in the fall issues of Pennsylvania Legacies and can be found with our other unit plans.

-New Online Resources
+Online Primary Resources

 HSP has one of the largest archived collections about the historical thrift movement in the United States.
 To aid in classroom teaching, many of these primary sources have been placed in HSP’s Digital Library where they can be easily accessed for white board teaching or student assignments.
 One gallery features materials about the thrift movement in general and another about School Savings Banks.
 Teachers also can purchase reproductions of the digitized materials through the Digital Library.